 Evolution interacting with natural selection, from a genetic perspective, results in the most successful variation of a characteristic becoming dominant while less successful versions are stored as recessives that occur occasionally, where success is measured by the ability to survive and reproduce.
 Behaviors are inherited in a similar fashion to physical characteristics.
 An individual dog that doesn’t carry the typical dominant gene for a characteristic will display a recessive version and if beneficial for our purposes then we selectively breed it.
 If we breed that individual to most dogs the trait will not reappear in the puppies, being masked by the dominant version from the other dog.
 But if we inbreed the dog some of the offspring will carry only the recessive version and there will be pups that display it.
 Recessive characteristics occur naturally with a low probability and inbreeding dramatically increases the probability of them being expressed.
 Selection and continued inbreeding for desirable recessive genes can result in all of the offspring displaying them.
 Linebreeding, breeding to more distant relatives, results in a lower probability of the recessives recombining than inbreeding, and successive linebreeding will not usually result in litters where all of the pups express the recessive characteristic.

 Inbreeding is extremely valuable in creating working dogs.
-There is no other practical method for uncovering a recessive characteristic that refines a purebred dog, then combine it with other desired characteristics and stabilize them so that they recur reliably.
+There is no other practical method for uncovering a recessive characteristic that refines a purebred dog, then combine it with other desired characteristics and stabilize them so that they are passed to their offspring reliably.
 It is the strategy breeders use to get all of the characteristics you want into one dog and a lot of the traits that characterize different breeds had recessive origins.
 Without inbreeding as you try to bring in new traits other desired traits will often be lost and progress is extremely slow.
 Inbreeding can be misused and it has unwanted side-effects.

 Without the diversity of the dog and our ability to manipulate it the dog would be little use to us, so I believe inbreeding strategies have played a crucial role in our acceptance of the dog into society.